Analysis

 pip install cognee neo4j networkx- Documents to process (PDF, text, or markdown)

-Cognee is published on PyPI, so the install is a plain `pip install cognee`.
+Cognee is published on PyPI, so the install is a plain `pip install cognee` (opens in a new tab).

 Step-by-Step Framework